Susanville, California

 Susanville (formerly known as Rooptown) (Pam Sewim K'odom, bush creek country) is the only incorporated city in Lassen County, California, United States, of which it is also the county seat.
 Susanville is located on the Susan River in the southern part of the county, at an elevation of 4186 ft.
 Its population is 16,728 as of the 2020 census, down from 17,947 from the 2010 census.
 The Susanville urban area contains 8,995 people and 4,233 households.

 Susanville, a former logging and mining town, is the site of the High Desert State Prison, California (not to be confused with High Desert State Prison, Nevada), which opened in 1995.
 The Federal Correctional Institution, Herlong is nearby, having opened in 2001.

 The prisons and their effects on the community, including the addition of local jobs, were explored in the documentary Prison Town, USA (2007), aired on PBS.
 Nearly half the adult population of Susanville works at the three prisons in the area, where 6,000 people are incarcerated.

 Etymology

 It was originally known as Rooptown, named for Isaac Roop, a pioneer of the Honey Lake District.
-Roop later renamed the town Susanville in honor of his daughter in 1857.
+Roop later renamed the town Susanville in honor of his daughter, Susan Roop Arnold (1841-1921) in 1857.